Tamera

-Tamera is a peace research village with the goal of becoming "a self-sufficient, sustainable and duplicable communitarian model for nonviolent cooperation and cohabitation between humans, animals, nature, and Creation for a future of peace for all."
+Tamera is a self proclaimed peace research village with the goal of becoming "a self-sufficient, sustainable and duplicable communitarian model for nonviolent cooperation and cohabitation between humans, animals, nature, and Creation for a future of peace for all."
 It is also often called a "healing biotope".
 Literally translated, "biotope" simply means a place where life lives.
 In Tamera, however, "healing biotope" is also described as a "greenhouse of trust, an acupuncture point of peace, and a self-sufficient future community."
 It is located on 335 acre in the Alentejo region of southwestern Portugal.

 History

-Tamera was founded in 1995 by three Germans: Dieter Duhm (M.S. in Psychoanalysis, PhD in Sociology), Sabine Lichtenfels(de) (Theologian), and Rainer Ehrenpreis (M.S. in Physics).
+Tamera was founded in 1995 Dieter Duhm, Sabine Lichtenfels(de), and Rainer Ehrenpreis, of German origin.
 However, its history goes back to 1978 when these three left their professions and tried to create an interdisciplinary research center to find solutions to the ecological and technological problems the world was facing at that time.
-Very quickly they discovered that if their project had any chance of surviving, they first had to research the core human relationship questions that lay hidden under all issues and prevent real solutions – such as competition, greed, and jealousy.
-In 1983 they began a three-year "Social Experiment" with fifty participants in the Black Forest of (Germany), and then further developed the results of this research into creating a functioning community in other projects throughout Europe, until they finally established Tamera in 1995.
+They acknowledged that for their project's survival they first had to research what they consider the core human relationship questions hidden under all issues, preventing "real solutions" – such as competition, greed, and jealousy.
+In 1983 they began a three-year "social experiment" with fifty participants in the Black Forest of (Germany), and then further developed the results of this research into creating a functioning community in other projects throughout Europe, until they finally established Tamera in 1995.